evolaric/rgm-example/README.md

 ### Key Location

-Note: You are much better of storing these values in a file and calling them from the components.
+Note: You are much better off storing these values in a file and calling them from the components.
 This example is provided for the sake of brevity and clarity.

 ![Key Location](https://github.com/evolaric/rgm-example/blob/master/key.png "Key Location")